Taro: West Indies

 Taro is called dasheen, in contrast to the smaller variety of corms called eddo, or tanya in the English speaking countries of the West Indies, and is cultivated and consumed as a staple crop in the region.
 There are differences among the roots mentioned above: taro or dasheen is mostly blue when cooked, tanya is white and very dry, and eddoes are small and very slimy.

 In the Spanish-speaking countries of the Spanish West Indies taro is called ñame, the Portuguese variant of which (inhame) is used in former Portuguese colonies where taro is still cultivated, including the Azores and Brazil.
 In Puerto Rico and Cuba, and the Dominican Republic it is sometimes called malanga or yautia.
 In some countries, such as Trinidad and Tobago, Saint Vincent and the Grenadines, and Dominica, the leaves and stem of the dasheen, or taro, are most often cooked and pureed into a thick liquid called callaloo, which is served as a side dish similar to creamed spinach.
 Callaloo is sometimes prepared with crab legs, coconut milk, pumpkin, and okra.
 It is usually served alongside rice or made into a soup along with various other roots.

 Ornamental

-It is also sold as an ornamental aquatic plant.
-It can be grown indoors with high humidity.
+It is also sold as an ornamental plant, often by the name of elephant ears.
+It can be grown indoors or outdoors with high humidity.
 In the UK, it has gained the Royal Horticultural Society's Award of Garden Merit.